BrickMMO/branding-brickmmo/README.md

-# Branding
+# BrickMMO Branding Guidelines

-A repo to store branding guidelines and logo files for the BrickMMO Smart City.
+A repo to store branding guidelines and logo files for the BrickMMO Smart City project.

 > This repo is avilable to view at
 > [https://branding.brickmmo.com/](https://branding.brickmmo.com/)